Part of the beauty and fun of traveling to a new place is having the opportunity to enjoy the beauties the local nature

 Playa de Oro Beach (Playa de Oro)

-It's located north of downtown PV, Playa de Oro (literally Gold Beach) is an enjoyable, safe and sandy place to enjoy the sea, flanked by rocks at each end they create a little bay that is distinctive and welcoming at the same time.
+It's located north of downtown PV in the hotel zone, Playa de Oro (literally Gold Beach) is an enjoyable, safe and sandy place to enjoy the sea, flanked by rocks at each end they create a little bay that is distinctive and welcoming at the same time.

 Surrounded by an arc of hotels and resorts, you'll enjoy a variety of recreational activities and water sports that include parasailing, water skiing and popular for swimming too.
 Playa de Oro is one of the many fine beaches in Vallarta, both for residents and visitors.

 Los Muertos (Playa los Muertos) & Olas Altas Beach

-Probably the most famous, most visited and most popular beaches in town, Los Muertos Beach and Olas Altas are located on the south side of the Malecon and Cuale River, quite a few international hotels and resorts serve as its background.
-Great for people watching, families and it's fine for swimming and other beach activities.
+Probably the most famous, most visited and most popular beaches in town, Los Muertos Beach and Olas Altas are located on the south side of the Malecon and Cuale River Island, quite a few international hotels and resorts serve as its background, great for people watching, families and it's fine for swimming and other beach activities.

 The area surrounding it is known as the Old Town or Zona Romantica, the beach here is intended for families, newlyweds, and is a wonderful place to just watch a sunset and at the same time have a drink or enjoy a delicious meal.
 El Dorado, on Los Muertos has been receiving celebrities since the 1960, when Eva Gardner, Richard Burton and Elizabeth Taylor, would stop by there and enjoy a beer (or more than one!).

 Olas Altas beach starts off where the bridge over from the Malecon II ends, by the Cuale River and ends by Daiquiri Dick's at Basilio Badillo, from there on the beach is called Los Muertos.

 Olas Altas and Los Muertos offer an impressive selection of restaurants, bars, galleries, clothing stores and souvenir shops, among other attractions, not to mention a large quantity of locals and foreigners.

 Add to this formula the recently remodeled Los Muertos Pier, a great stroll, a place to take the water taxis north and south, plus a beautiful place to enjoy the sunsets.